Roslyn station (LIRR): 19th century

-Roslyn station opened on January 23, 1865 by the Glen Cove Branch Rail Road – a subsidiary of the Long Island Rail Road, upon the completion of the line between Mineola and Glen Head.
+Roslyn station opened on January 23, 1865, by the Glen Cove Branch Rail Road – a subsidiary of the Long Island Rail Road, upon the completion of the line between Mineola and Glen Head.
 The land for the railroad station was donated by Samuel Adams Warner – a prominent architect and Roslyn resident for whom Warner Avenue is named.

 In 1882, the LIRR attempted to extend the former Flushing and North Side Railroad main line from the Great Neck station to the Roslyn station.
-This proposal dates back to an F&NS subsidiary, called the "Roslyn and Huntington Railroad".
-The proposal ultimately failed, and that line was instead extended to Port Washington in 1898.
-In the meantime, the Roslyn station was moved in 1885, in order to accommodate a new freight station; the station was rebuilt between June and July 1887.
+This proposal dates back to an F&NS subsidiary, called the "Roslyn and Huntington Railroad"; the ultimate plan was to link all North Shore rail lines with a bypass of the LIRR's Main Line.
+This extension proposal ultimately failed, and that line was instead extended to its current terminus in nearby Port Washington via Manhasset in 1898; meanwhile, the Oyster Bay Branch was extended from Locust Valley to Oyster Bay in 1889.

+The Roslyn station was moved in 1885, in order to accommodate the construction of a new freight station; the station was rebuilt between June and July 1887.

+By the end of the 19th century, new residential and commercial development had started to spring up in the area immediately surrounding the station, spurred by its presence.